gkbrk/slowloris/README.md

 ## Configuration options
 It is possible to modify the behaviour of slowloris with command-line arguments.

+-p, --port
+Port of webserver, usually 80

+-s, --sockets
+Number of sockets to use in the test

+-v, --verbose
+Increases logging (output on terminal)

+-ua, --randuseragents
+Randomizes user-agents with each request

+-x, --useproxy
+Use a SOCKS5 proxy for connecting

+--https
+Use HTTPS for the requests

+--sleeptime
+Time to sleep between each header sent

 ## License
 The code is licensed under the MIT License.